stein-bmcc/eleventy-personal-site-alecardena/_site/magazine_cover_and_spread.md

     </p>

     <p>
-        For this project in my Multimedia class, I designed a magazine cover and spread featuring an upcoming Star Wars game.
+        For this project in my Multimedia class, I designed a magazine cover and spread featuring an upcoming “Star Wars” game.
 Using InDesign and Photoshop, I carefully selected and edited images to perfectly capture the essence of the game.
 The color scheme I chose reflects the futuristic and sci-fi themes of the game, while the font I used for the main header in the spread adds to the overall aesthetic.
 I combined the text and images seamlessly in InDesign, resulting in a visually appealing and cohesive layout.
     </p>